jruels/docker-fundamentals/labs/images/04_images_lab1.md

 ### 2. Deploy WordPress All-In-One and the WordPress CLI
 Step by Step Guide
-1. Locate the IP address of the Master machine within the lab folder.

-2. If on a Mac, or using Linux:
-In a command line, enter
-`ssh -i </Users/…/>docker.pem ubuntu@<IP>`
-The .pem file will be provided by the instructor for this lab.
-This command will connect the console to the Docker machine.

-*If using Windows: Open Putty and connect to the session you saved earlier*

-3. In the command line, enter the following command to deploy the WordPress All-In-One container.
+1. In the command line, enter the following command to deploy the WordPress All-In-One container.
 In the following steps, this WordPress all-in-one will receive a WordPress tool called the "WordPress CLI."
 This tools allows WordPress administrators to interact with their WordPress deployment using the command-line.
     `docker run -d -P --name wpaio shaunassam/wpaio-ubuntu1804`
 The last line of output will be a container ID.

-4. Run the following command to validate that WordPress CLI is not installed.
+2. Run the following command to validate that WordPress CLI is not installed.
     `docker exec wpaio wp theme list --allow-root --path='/var/www/html'`
 The output will contain an error message.
 This is because the WordPress CLI is not yet installed.
     ```
     OCI runtime exec failed: exec failed: container_linux.go:348: starting container process caused "exec: \"wp\": executable file not found in $PATH": unknown
     ```

-5. Run the docker port command to get the mapped ports of the WordPress all-in-one container.
+3. Run the docker port command to get the mapped ports of the WordPress all-in-one container.
     `docker port wpaio `
 Two ports will be listed as the output:
     ```